 Travel to the Netherlands:

 Please note that the U.S. State Department strongly encourages American citizens to avoid all unnecessary travel.
 See the travel advisory for more information: https://travel.state.gov/content/travel/en/traveladvisories/ea/travel-advisory-alert-global-level-4-health-advisory-issue.html.
 Please also bear in mind that you may face restrictions upon return.

-The Dutch maintain a list of FAQs regarding the EU travel restrictions that impact foreigners, including U.S. citizens.
+The Dutch government is strictly enforcing the EU travel restrictions banning all non-essential travel from outside the EU.
+The ban went into effect on March 19, 2020 and has been extended until further notice.
 Exemptions to these restrictions only exist for a very small group of travelers, and most U.S. citizens that do not hold Dutch citizenship and/or residency will not be allowed to enter the Netherlands.
 Although there exists an exemption for “compelling reasons to visit family,” the Dutch are strictly interpreting this as cases involving life or death, such as visiting a terminally ill family member or attendance at a funeral.
 Please be aware that it is not possible to request advance assessment of your individual situation prior to departure.
 For more information on the restrictions and exemptions, please visit https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands/qas-travel-restrictions-for-the-netherlands.

 The Dutch government has implemented a 14-day self-isolation requirement for passengers arriving in the Netherlands on flights from the U.S., China, Hong Kong, South Korea, Italy, Spain, and Austria.
 For more information please visit https://www.netherlandsworldwide.nl/documents/publications/2020/04/05/letter-self-quarantine-and-other-coronavirus-measures